upayanmazumder/DevJourney/Java/VIT/Sem-3/Assessments/Lab 12/Challenge Yourself/Financial Calculator/README.md

+# Financial Calculator

-Single File Programming Question
+## Single File Programming Question

-Problem Statement
+## Problem Statement

 In ABC Company, Developers are tasked with developing a robust financial calculator system.
 The system consists of an abstract class FinancialCalculator with three key abstract methods: calculateCompoundInterest, calculateFutureValue, and calculateMonthlyLoanPayment.
 The system includes two subclasses, InvestmentCalculator and LoanCalculator.

 Users are prompted to input the principal amount, annual interest rate, and duration.
 Based on their choice between 1.
 Investment or a 2. loan, the system performs the relevant financial calculations and displays the results.

 Note: